Actindo-AG/Documentation/Cloudinary/Operation/01_ManageCloudinaryFiles.md

   ![Cloudinary attribute](../../Assets/Screenshots/PIM/Products/List/Attributes/CloudinaryAttribute.png "[Cloudinary attribute]")

 3. Select the desired images in the explorer and move it to the Cloudinary image attribute box using drag and drop.
+When uploading a video to Cloudinary, use the corresponding Cloudinary video attribute box instead of the Cloudinary image attribute box.
-The images are uploaded to the specified folder in Cloudinary.
+  The images have been uploaded to the specified folder in Cloudinary.
 A preview tile of each image is displayed in the Cloudinary image attribute box.
-When uploading a video to Cloudinary, use the corresponding Cloudinary video attribute box instead of the Cloudinary image attribute box.

   ![Cloudinary images](../../Assets/Screenshots/PIM/Products/List/Attributes/CloudinaryImages.png "[Cloudinary images]")